 Skip to main content

-I am a London based fashion designer and have been teaching at Kingston BA Fashion for 7 years as a Senior Lecturer.
-I am currently year/module leading on Level 6.
+I am a London based fashion designer and have been teaching at Kingston BA Fashion for 10 years as a Senior Lecturer.
+I am currently the course leader and the year/module leader on Level 6.
 My teaching career began at Ravensbourne College of Design and Communication in 2007 as a visiting lecturer during my tenure as Head of Design for Cacharel, Paris.
-I worked with final year students on their final collections, peaking in a Menswear Graduate of the Year award at Graduate Fashion Week in 2009.
-From there, Professor Louise Wilson OBE invited me to teach as a visiting practitioner on the prestigious MA Fashion Design course at Central St. Martin's.
+There, I worked with final year students on their final collections enabling a Menswear Graduate of the Year award at Graduate Fashion Week in 2009.
+From there, Professor Louise Wilson OBE invited me to teach as a visiting practitioner on the MA Fashion Design course at Central St. Martin's.
 After 2 years I spent a further year teaching at Winchester School of Art before taking up my post at Kingston in 2010.
-In 2015 Kingston also went on to win the Menswear Graduate of the Year award.
+In 2015, Kingston also went on to win the Menswear Graduate of the Year award at Graduate Fashion Week and has subsequently gone on to win industry acknowledgement and many further awards at the highest level.

 Level 6 year leader / senior lecturer